UniversalPipeWrench/unified-user-data-format/README.md

 An array of `String`.

 Each item of the array is an URL representing one video in the playlist.
-Items has to be sorted in the same order as the videos in the playlist.
+The array must be sorted in the same order as the videos in the playlist.

 ### Example